 Take these two popular internet memes:

-The first is an accurate, if rude and crude, representation of the actual beliefs of Christians.
-The ridiculous ideas are not fabricated by Atheists, they are inherent in the beliefs themselves; they represent resurrection, sin, salvation, prayer, communion, submission to God, Eve’s origins, the Serpent and the Tree of Knowledge.
+The ridiculous Christian ideas are not fabricated by Atheists, they are inherent in the beliefs themselves; they represent resurrection, sin, salvation, prayer, communion, submission to God, Eve’s origins, the Serpent and the Tree of Knowledge.
 Because of that, it is the beliefs themselves that deserve a measure of ridicule.

 The second however misrepresents what atheism is.
 Atheism is simply the lack of belief in a god, any god, and that is all it is.
 This definition, not only misrepresents Atheism; but it also goes on to misrepresent modern scientific thought.
 Physicists and cosmologists may or may not think that something came from nothing, but they will tell you right up front that they don’t know where the initial matter of the universe came from.
 Also, evolutionary biologists do not believe that we came from dirt (that’s Christianity, remember?).
 Biologists believe that we came from organic building blocks of nature that were present in the early oceans and ponds, and which have now been found naturally occurring in space.